ARCH071995/bunchtask/README.md

 **Test Framework**
 Functional Test Automation using Playwright Framework.(https://github.com/microsoft/playwright) which is used for end to end automation testing of modern web applications like Bunch.

+My Task tests are present in the bunchTest folder

+i.e. bunch.spec.js file (Please see this folder to see my implemented test cases)

 # Test Cases

 **Test Case 1**